 Mangroves live at the edge of the land and sea, providing local communities with coastal protection, habitat for their fisheries, and a wealth of biodiversity.
 Mangroves can also help in the global fight against climate change.
 In fact, these and other ocean wetlands — known as “blue carbon” ecosystems — store up to 10 times the carbon per unit area as terrestrial forests, making them a vital ally in the fight against climate change.

 In recent years, however, these mangroves have been under increasing pressure from expansion of agricultural lands, unsustainable tourism infrastructure, and increased logging.
 A new project will directly address these threats, conserving and restoring 11,000 hectares (27,000 acres) of natural mangrove forests.
 The project will remove an estimated 1 million tons of carbon dioxide from the atmosphere in its lifetime.

-Conservation International and our regional partners – INVEMAR Research Institute and CVS (Coporación autónoma regional del Valle del Sinú) – aim to use the carbon value generated through the conservation and restoration of the Cispatá mangroves to contribute to a long-term sustainable financing strategy for the region.
+Conservation International and our regional partners — Ministry of Environment of Colombia, INVEMAR Research Institute, CVS (Coorporación autónoma regional del Valle del Sinú), CARSUCRE and Omacha Foundation — aim to use the carbon value generated through the conservation and restoration of the Cispatá mangroves to contribute to a long-term sustainable financing strategy for the region.
 For the 12,000 people who depend on the mangroves for food, firewood and livelihoods, the sale of carbon offsets will provide a degree of financial security as well as the initial funding needed to develop a sustainable ecotourism program and improve fishing practices in the region.
 Local wildlife will be protected, and a healthier mangrove forest will provide more secure employment — not to mention food security, water purification and better coastal protection against storm surges.